What is a Product Disclosure Statement?

 A PDS is also not required if the person buying the product already has a financial product of the same kind (e.g. when you renew a product such as an insurance policy, in some cases).

 You can check with the person (such as a financial adviser) or company selling any product you’re considering to confirm whether a PDS is available.
-There are likely to be other important documents that could be in a consumer’s interest to read, too.
+There may be other important documents that could be in your interest to read too.

-What other important documents are available to consumers considering buying financial products?
+What other important documents are available when buying financial products?

-- Target Market Determination (TMD), which, as mentioned above, sets out the intended retail audience of a product
+- Target Market Determination (TMD), which sets out the product’s intended retail audience.

 - Any terms and conditions documents, which are often used for products that do not require a PDS.
 For example, you may receive a Key Facts Sheet (KFS) when you apply for a home loan or a credit card, or a terms and conditions brochure for a transaction or savings account.

-There may also be a range of other disclosure documents available, depending on the type of financial products being offered and how, and where, they are being sold.
+There may also be other disclosure documents available, depending on the type of financial products being offered and how, and where, they are being sold.
 These could include:

 - Prospectuses